 Roberto Alagna is a French-Italian tenor who shot to international stardom when he appeared in Covent Garden’s production of Gounod's 'Roméo et Juliette' in 1994.

-- The following year, he made his stage debut as Alfredo in Verdi's La Traviata with the Glyndebourne Touring Opera and then hit the big time in the same role at La Scala, Milan.
+He first ascended in 1988 when he won the Luciano Pavarotti International Competition in Philadelphia.
+The following year, he made his stage debut as Alfredo in Verdi's La Traviata with the Glyndebourne Touring Opera, and then hit the big time in the same role at La Scala, Milan.

-- In April 1993, Alagna signed an exclusive record deal for solo repertoire with EMI Classics, extended in February 1998 to include albums of duets and complete operas, often joined in this repertoire by Angela Gheorghiu.
+In April 1993, Alagna signed an exclusive record deal for solo repertoire with EMI Classics, extended in February 1998 to include albums of duets and complete operas, often joined in this repertoire by Angela Gheorghiu.
 The pair have had outstanding international success as both solo and duo artists.

 As a teenager, the young Alagna began busking and singing pop in Parisian cabarets, mostly for tips.